 Reading, writing, and interactive learning are effective for a child’s brain development.
 Fortunately, whether your child has a learning disability or needs a reading break, there are other ways to learn, too.

 Many parents may feel guilty for putting their children in front of the computer.
 However, audio and video learning can boost your child’s brain development and offer up a unique educational experience.

-The Ups & Downs of Audiobooks
+The Pros & Cons of Audiobooks

 If your kids already get enough screen time, you can play the audiobook on your phone.
 Or play an audiobook during a long car trip, instead of letting your kids zone out watching a movie or playing on individual devices.
 A great audiobook can be comparable to listening to a story, in a way villagers would sit around the campfire listening to stories long before the invention of written language.